Issue

 Cause

 The thermistor (temperature sensor) in the hot end is reporting an abnormal temperature - it should be room temperature for a printer that has just been started.
-The thermistor is either not connected, or has reached end-of-life.
+The thermistor is either not connected, has broken wires, or has reached end-of-life.
 This is a consumable part with a 3-month warranty, like the nozzle or heater cartridge.

 If you have another working Neptune 4 or 4 Pro available to confirm diagnosis: power off & remove the faulty printer's tool head from the gantry as described here, temporarily connect it to the other printer's extruder data cable, and power it on.